pruthvip/scaletale/src/pages/how-to-create-a-blog/index.md

 date: "2018-12-11T22:40:32.169Z"
 ---

 I always wanted to write and host a blog.
-Took almost 2 years to do so.
+Took almost 2 years to finally find the time and determination to do so.
 This post is about how you can start and host a simple blog in the cheapest way possible.

 ##3 important ingredients to start/host a blog
 The following 3 ingredients are the basic stuffs which you will need to get started with any blog.